List of The Dumping Ground characters: May-Li Wang

 In Series 5 Episode 20, the 'DG' is in pieces as Mike and May-li fight because Mike had written 'not nice stuff' about May-li on her form.
 The 'DG' sees this is getting out of hand and propose a meal for Mike and May-li to make up.
 However, this also ends in casualty as May-li says to Mike that she will leave.

 May-Li announces to Mike and the young people she is pregnant and due before Christmas when Finn and Joseph discover she has been eating coal and then afterwards, she had a Son named Henry who was named after Charlie's Grandad.

 In Series 10, May-Li is offered a new job that is closer to home and has more money and would be closer to Alice and the kids, allowing her to spend more time with her family.
 She argues with Alice and turns down the job because she doesn't want to leave everyone at Ashdene Ridge but she seems to regret her decision.
 With support from the kids, May-Li decides to take the new job.

-On her last day at the Dumping Ground, she finds out that Candi-Rose's real name has been exposed and that her parents have tracked her down.
+On her last day at the Dumping Ground, she learns that Candi-Rose's real name has been exposed and that her parents have tracked her down.
 Because of this, Candi-Rose has to leave Ashdene Ridge that day to be moved to a new care home with a new name.
 May-Li reassured Candi-Rose that she will be fine and watches Candi-Rose leave for her new care home before she leaves to go on holiday with Alice before she starts her new job.